rovani-projects/rovani-project.github.io/_posts/2018/2018-03-04-Starting-From-Scratch.md

 - jekyllonwindows
 ---

 Starting from a blank Windows 10 laptop, this is how we go about creating a secure, robust website.
-The steps in this post only have to be done the first time through (installing Visual Studio Code, creating a Github account, etc.).
+The steps in this post only have to be done the first time through (installing Visual Studio Code, creating a GitHub account, etc.).
 The following posts in the series will be about what we use to quickly get _something_ in front of a client.
 It is also how this website was originally built.

 {::options parse_block_html="true" /}
 Install Ubuntu for Windows